epogrebnyak/corporate-banking-course/mdbook/src/glossary.md

 ---

-- disbursement
+- Disbursement
+- Cost of risk, CoR
-- revolver - an unfunded commitment that the borrower may drawdown, repay and reborrow under
+- Revolver - *an unfunded commitment that the borrower may drawdown, repay and reborrow under*